Warlingham Archery Club is affiliated to Archery GB (AGB) and shoots AGB Recognised Rounds under AGB Rules of Shooting.

 Recognised Rounds provide a common basis on which to hold Club, County, National or International competitions.
 As a Club we run our own competitions and also enter Local and National events and individual members often enter County and National tournaments.
 The Classifications & Handicaps differ between Indoor and Outdoor rounds but the principles are the same.

-AGB provide a Classification Scheme (Excel, 80kb) to enable Club Members to progress to and be awarded different skill levels badges.
+AGB provide a Classification Scheme (tables at end of Shooting and Administration Procedures document) to enable Club Members to progress to and be awarded different skill levels badges.
 Starting with the basic skill level of ‘Archer' a member can progress at Club shoots in stages e.g. ‘Third', ‘Second' and 'First Class' up to ‘Bowman'.
 Each step is completed when at least 3 scores at the required level have been recorded.
 The process is repeated each year with the Starting Classification based on the 3 best scores in the previous year.

 In order to progress to the higher 'Master Bowman' and 'Grand Master Bowman' levels it is necessary to shoot 3 of the longest 12 dozen rounds at competitions designated as having 'Record Status'.